 A Sleep Routine for Success in School

-School is once again about to start for kids across the region, and whether students will be learning at home, online or in person at school, one of the major back-to-school battles that plagues parents is the daily wake up call.
+School is once again about to start for kids across the region, and one of the major back-to-school battles that plagues parents is the daily wake up call.
 Getting your kids out of bed early after a summer of sleeping in can be a tough task.

 Dr. Sarah Zallek is a neurologist who specializes in sleep disorders for OSF Sleep.
 She says providing a good sleep schedule is one of the best things you can do for your kids to help with classroom success.